Docker Use Cases: A Demonstrative Guide with Real-world Examples

 - Scaling: Without any massive architecture overhaul, apps with small processes can be built inclusive of internal API collaborations at scale.
 In simple words, you can create apps with room for scaling as per your desire.

 This is just a bird’s eye view of the benefits you can reap by using Docker.
 The list keeps increasing!
-Specifically, we will discuss the industry use cases of Docker in the below section.

-Docker use cases for businesses: Lay the foundations for modern applications
+Docker use cases for businesses

 1) Adoption of DevOps